Sivakumar001/simple-password-generator/README.md

 # simple-password-generator
-its a simple password generator using python
+Its a simple password generator using python